Audio accessories like cables and speaker wire are some of the most overpriced and hyped things you can buy.

 This diagram, like the speaker wire electrical model, shows how you can think of a speaker wire connector.
-Both the wire and the connector do have some resistance, although a tiny amount that’s negligible when used correctly.
+Both wire conductors and connections do have some resistance, although a tiny amount that’s negligible when used correctly.
 Sound quality isn’t a problem unless there’s an unusually bad connection.

-Adding a connector to speaker wire by splicing, either by soldering, crimp connectors, or other ways doesn’t normally affect sound quality.
-It can’t – it’s just another electrical path for the electrical current & audio signal to flow through.
+Adding a connector to speaker wiring by splicing, soldering, crimp connectors, or other ways doesn’t normally affect sound quality.
+It can’t – it’s just another path for the flow of power & and the audio signal to flow through.

-However, it is possible for an unusually poor connection to have a bad enough resistance that the speaker could have noticeably less volume & power loss.
+However, an unusually poor connection can have a bad enough resistance that the speaker could have noticeably less volume & power loss.
 That’s because when a very bad connection causes a high amount of resistance to the flow of current, it also causes a large voltage drop across it, too.